pepollms/tracker/_doc/op_5_source_files.md

 ## Import Script {#section-import-script}

-The data source import script `import.sh` in the scripts directory `<project>/_scripts` is responsible for the following operations:
+The _data source import script_ is responsible for a number of operations:
-It is responsible with the following operations:

 1. Create the all database objects.
 2. Import the source data into the `import` table and populate other tables.
 3. Optionally create mock data for the `monitor` table.
 4. Create the markdown files used by Jekyll to generate the static HTML pages.

-Database creation is distributed into different SQL script files corresponding to their functionality.
-The scripts are located in the scripts directory, `<project>/_scripts/sql`.
-The individual scripts are called from the [source data import script](#source-data-import-script) `import.sh`.
-There is no driver file for the database creation script but are executed sequentially in the following order:
+The creation of database objects are further divided into specific operations:

-1. create_base_tables.sql
+1. Create base tables
-3. create_monitor_views.sql
-4. create_dm_functions.sql
+3. Create poll monitoring views
+4. Create data management functions
-2. create_utility_functions.sql
+2. Create utility functions

-The bash shell script file `import.sh` in the scripts directory `<project>/_scripts` is the driver script.
+The following Bash shell script is the driver script for the operations above.

+File: `<project>/_scripts/import.sh`

 !source(../_scripts/import.sh)(bash .numberLines)

-## Tables
+## Base Tables

-The bash shell script file `create_base_tables.sql` in the script directory `<project>/_scripts/sql` is used to create all database tables; geographical subdivisions, voting jurisdictions and poll monitoring tables.
+The following Bash shell script is used to create all database tables; geographical subdivisions, voting jurisdictions and poll monitoring tables.
 See the [Database Design](#database-design) section for a conceptual overview of the database model.

+File: `<project>/_scripts/sql/create_base_tables.sql`

 !source(../_scripts/sql/create_base_tables.sql)(sql)